Skip to main content

 Important Tips

-• Help Icon - We strongly recommend getting in the habit of clicking the help (?) icon when answering each question that has one.
-This will give you the entire language of the question, and not just the title, and should help significantly with answering questions.
+• Help Icon - Get in the habit of clicking the help (?) icon when answering each question that has one.
+This gives you a significantly more detailed explanation.

 • Browser Buttons - You should avoid using your browser's back and forward buttons with the survey site, and should only use the site's Prev / Next buttons and the left side navigation to move between the pages.
 The survey is made to save content when any of those are clicked, while forward and back can cause it to lose filled-in information or otherwise behave strangely.